 The trail-builder’s art—and it is an art as well as a science—is vastly under-appreciated, even by seasoned hikers.

-Check out my video, excerpted from the pilot of “Hike On” a TV series about hiking The Trailmaster is developing for California public television: The Art of Trail Building
+Check out my video, excerpted from the pilot of “Hike On” a TV series about hiking The Trailmaster is developing for California public television:

 Trail builders themselves, most volunteer, some professional, are very special, dedicated people.
-I’ve watched trail-builder Ron Webster practice his craft all over the mountains of Southern California for decades, and come to admire what he does, and the kind of dedication required, and the kind of person he is for making trail work a major part of his life’s work.
+I’ve watched trail builder Ron Webster practice his craft all over the mountains of Southern California for decades, and come to admire what he does, and the kind of dedication required, and the kind of person he is for making trail work a major part of his life’s work.

 Webster brings solid contractual and people skills to the job, including the ability to do cost-breakdowns and construction estimates for trails, and to manage crews from a diversity of backgrounds.
 He’s good at working with trail crews composed of at-risk youth, at teaching young men and women to be part of a team, to take pride in their work and to master